Old Timer 180T Mighty Mite Review

 From the factory, in our experience, the blade is plenty sharp.
 The knife is so small that one cannot exert a large amount of force nor can one use it for extended tasks.
 This alone -the usage pattern dictated by the form factor- prevents rapid dulling of the blade.
 The factory edge will last long enough and sharp enough to satisfy anyone that might choose this tiny tool.
 The occasional sharpening one will need to do will be tedious, but manageable.
 Another drawback of this hard steel is its brittleness.
 For chopping and prying, the blade material of the 18OT is ill-suited.
 Again, however, the form-factor serves to protect the product.
 One simply isn't going to tackle heavy tasks with this knife.

-If you have child-sized hands, you can use this knife for extensive whittling and cutting.
+If you have small child-sized hands, you can use this knife for extensive whittling and cutting.
 Otherwise, it will be relegated to super-light duty tasks.
-Just like our Top Pick Victorinox Classic the Old Timer is simply too small for adult hands to do the extended cutting.

 Often, smaller pieces of equipment are more prone to manufacturing issues and sloppy tolerances.
 So far, in our months of testing of the Old Timer, we've had no issues with hinges, locks, or side-plates.
 The "Mighty Mite" is indeed mighty.
 The steel, Delrin, and brass construction are proven, classic, and dependable.
 We fear that the brass "liner lock" will fatigue or bind, but that has yet to happen.

 There are no other features on the Old Timer.